Roasted Bell Peppers are easy to make at home and a great way to preserve bell peppers for recipes throughout the year.

 I admit it is a small sample size, one of each, and I did not actually count or weigh the seeds.
 But can we call this part BUSTED too?

-Third part of the myth is taste.
-Again, small sample size, only one taster and I only took one bite of each since raw bell peppers don't agree with me since my pregnancy (weird, I know).
+Part 3: "female" peppers are sweeter.
+Again, this was asmall sample size, only one taster and I only took one bite of each since raw bell peppers don't agree with me since my pregnancy (weird, I know).

 No difference that I could note.
 BUSTED.